 The world wants you to be vanilla.

 Barbri would say to take the day off because that’s what the average student would do.
-Anyone who doesn’t want to be responsible for saying the “wrong” thing will say to “enjoy the holidays :)”
+Anyone who doesn’t want to be responsible for saying the “wrong” thing will say to “enjoy the holidays :) you deserve it :)”

 I want you to be extraordinary, not average.
 You have goals.
 You have dreams.

 That doesn’t mean I’m going to lecture you about working hard.
 That kind of “motivation” decays really fast.
-You can’t force your brain to work harder.
+You can’t force your brain to learn harder.
+It’s also about working smart and fitting the rest of your life around bar prep!

-The most insidious critic is yourself anyway, spinning worst-case scenarios in your head (like a lawyer would)…
+The most insidious critic is yourself anyway.
+Your anxious brain can spin worst-case scenarios in your head (like a lawyer would)…

 And maybe they will say passive-aggressive things like that to force you into festivities.
 Muggles don’t understand what you’re going through.
 Don’t let anyone pull you into their pace if you have a different priority.